 Wages for welders, cutters, solderers, and brazers vary with the worker’s experience and skill level, the industry, and the size of the company.

-Most welders, cutters, solderers, and brazers work full time, and overtime is common.
+Most welders, cutters, solderers, and brazers work full time, and some work more than 40 hours per week.
 Many manufacturing firms have two or three 8- to 12-hour shifts each day, allowing the firm to continue production around the clock if needed.
 As a result, welders, cutters, solderers, and brazers may work evenings and weekends.

 The nation’s aging infrastructure will require the expertise of welders, cutters, solderers, and brazers to help rebuild bridges, highways, and buildings.
-Also, the construction of new power generation facilities and, specifically, pipelines transporting natural gas and oil may result in new jobs.
+These workers also will be in demand in manufacturing plants that produce metal parts and products like transportation equipment.

 For more information about welders, cutters, solderers, and brazers, visit